 Getting There: From downtown Boulder, take Broadway (Highway 93) south about 5 miles out of town.
 When you come to the stoplight at Highway 170 (Eldorado Springs Drive), take a right and follow the road through Eldorado Springs.
 You'll eventually arrive at the state park entrance and can follow signs for parking and trailheads.

 04 of 05

-Take Highway 119/Canyon Road west out of Boulder.
-After roughly six miles turn right on Sugarloaf Road.
-Follow Sugarloaf about a mile, then take a right on Betasso Road.
-Follow it to the preserve and trailhead.Continue to 5 of 5 below.
+Getting There: From Boulder, you can take Highway 119 (Canyon Road) west for 6 miles before taking a right on Sugarloaf Road.
+Follow Sugarloaf for about a mile, then take a right on Betasso Road, which leads directly to the preserve and trailhead.Continue to 5 of 5 below.

 05 of 05

-First, don't confuse this popular hiking spot with Red Rocks Park and Amphitheater in Morrison, near Denver.
-Settler's Park is close to downtown Boulder and has trails for all levels of hikers.
+Although this popular hiking spot is commonly confused with Red Rocks Park and Amphitheater in Morrison, which is closer to Denver, Settler's Park is close to downtown Boulder and has trails for all levels of hikers.

-Red Rocks Trail has several routes, but the most popular one for novice hikers is about a half mile long and begins at Settler's Park Trailhead.
-Walk toward the "five fins" and you'll be at an elevation of about 300 feet in no time, with a spectacular view of the city.
+Red Rocks Trail has several routes, but the most popular one for novice hikers is about a half-mile long and begins at Settler's Park Trailhead.
+In under an hour, you can walk most of the trail, which peaks at about 300 feet, offering a spectacular view of the city.

 Getting There: From Boulder, you can take Boulder Canyon Drive west for less than a mile before turning right onto Pearl Street, which is essentially at Settler's Park.
 There's a parking lot and plenty of street parking down Pearl Street, but you shouldn't expect too many hikers in the winter.